Email email@example.com if you would like to receive my Student Newsletter.

 I am happy to schedule a painting demonstration followed by Art Talk for your group or organization.
 A two hour session is the typical time format.
 I start with a demonstration and then follow up with a question and answer session and mentoring time for the group.
 The fee is 200.00

-My workshops are sponsored by Gamblin, Art Alternatives, French Canvas, Grumbacher, and The Law Office of Richard M Knellinger.
+My workshops are sponsored by Gamblin, and French Canvas.
 Please support these fine companies and businesses who lend support to artists.

 Linda’s Teaching Style